jrobeson/peer-to-peer-rentals/README.md

 1. **In-Memory Storage**

-- We store data in the items array rather than a database for simplicity and easy
+- Data is stored in the items array rather than a database for simplicity and easy
 - local testing—perfect for demos and interviews.

 2. **Layered Approach**